-Sibling discount renewal is not conditional upon obtaining a certain SGPA at the end of the semester except for those beneficiaries who combine the sibling discount and another form of financial aid.
-It is continuous as long as the additional child beneficiary is enrolled, regardless of the number of semesters spent at AUI.
-However, the sibling discount amount should not exceed the cost of any credit left for both undergraduate and graduate students during their last semester(s) at AUI (such as one credit left for continuous registration or the three credits left for an internship).
+The eligibility for renewal of the sibling discount is similar to that of the financial aid.
+The sibling discount is renewed only after careful reexamination of the recipients' academic performance at the end of each semester.
+The sibling discount is used for a maximum of 8 semesters for undergraduate students and 4 semesters for graduate students.
+The sibling discount amount should not exceed the cost of any credit left for both undergraduate and graduate students during their last semester(s) at AUI (such as one credit left for continuous registration or three credits left for an internship).
 In case of one credit for continuous registration, this discount is applicable only once.
 It is also available to international students.
 Sibling beneficiaries are allowed to reside in a single room.
 If one sibling is dismissed for whatever reason, the sibling discount is maintained.
 However, if one sibling withdraws from AUI for personal reasons, the sibling discount does not apply anymore.

 If the first child whether still enrolled or graduated from AUI, benefits from a full scholarship, an additional child is not eligible to benefit from this discount.
 In addition, scholarship and financial aid students are not eligible to benefit from this discount unless they are placed on scholarship or financial aid suspension.
+Moreover, this discount is not effective on a retroactive basis.